paceaux/typography-baseline/README.md

     --heavierFontWeight: 600
  ```

-Keep in mind that [the browser will synthesize the font weights unless font-families with those weights are provided to the browser](https://w3c.github.io/csswg-drafts/css-fonts-4/#missing-weights) &mdash; unless you are using a [variable font ](https://developer.mozilla.org/en-US/docs/Web/CSS/font-weight#variable_fonts).
-Add more font-weights carefully.
+If you add more font-weights, remember that [the browser will synthesize the font weights unless proper font-families with those weights are provided](https://w3c.github.io/csswg-drafts/css-fonts-4/#missing-weights)&mdash; unless you are using a [variable font ](https://developer.mozilla.org/en-US/docs/Web/CSS/font-weight#variable_fonts). **Add more font-weights carefully**.

 ##### Font Styles
 You have three font styles to use.
 These are called `fontVoice` because it's important for you to imagine how a person might read the text _out loud_.
 If you think someone might enunciate or pronounce it differently, that's "italic" (what you might use for `<em>` or `<i>`).
 The browser will actually look for an italic font.